It is one of the most dreaded questions in any job interview: “What are your salary expectations?” Or, “what's your hourly rate?”

 If you decide to give a pay range you’re comfortable with, based on what you discovered during your research, be sure to consider the low end.
 Would you truly be happy with that number — and able to live on it?
 The hiring manager may just take you up on your lowest number, and you don’t want to live to regret your answer.

 If the question “What are your salary expectations?” pops up during the interview phase, don’t be evasive.
 Responding with a clear figure in your mind sets a stronger tone for your application.

 When you work for a company, you’re not just receiving a salary or a paycheck.
 The compensation package may include health and life insurance, and other perks and benefits.

 If the salary is lower than you had hoped, you can ask for perks, from vacation time to flexible work hours to permission to occasionally work remotely.

 Once you’ve learned the possibilities — and considered whether the company’s organisational culture seems right for you — then you can decide whether these extras make up for getting less money.

 If your answer to “What are your salary expectations?” causes your interviewer’s eyes to widen, maybe it’s not the right job for you.
 You should know from your research, based on market trends and demand for your skills as well as the experience you bring to the table, what you should be getting paid.

 When a company isn't willing or able to compensate you adequately, it’s probably not one where you’ll be happy in the long run.

-The question “What are your salary expectations” can be tricky.
+The question “What are your salary expectations” is not just about proper preparation, but equally about swift action and thought.
 If you go too high, you can take yourself out of the running.
 If you go too low, you may end up with a less-than-appealing offer.

-By preparing for this question ahead of time, you just might land the job of your dreams, with a salary to match.
+By preparing for this question ahead of time and knowing a figure before you enter the job interview phase, you just might land the job of your dreams, with a salary to match.